-10. Authorization to issue the financial statements.
+10. Authorization to issue the consolidated financial statements

-On April 26, 2024, the issuance of the accompanying financial statements was authorized by C. P. C. Miguel Ruiz Tapia, Chief Executive Officer; consequently, they do not reflect events that occurred after that date and are subject to the approval at the Entity's Annual Ordinary Partners' Meeting, where they may be modified.
-The financial statements for the year ended December 31, 2022, were approved at the Annual Ordinary Partners' Meeting held on April 28, 2023.
+On April 26, 2024, the issuance of the accompanying consolidated financial statements was authorized by C. P. C. Miguel Ruiz Tapia, Chief Executive Officer; consequently, they do not reflect events that occurred after that date, and are subject to the approval at the Entity's Annual Ordinary Partners' Meeting, where they may be modified.
+The consolidated financial statements for the year ended December 31, 2022 were approved at the Annual Ordinary Partners' Meeting held in April 28, 2023.